chang-zhao/obschy/README.md

 ## Technical Information

-The web site could be done on PHP7 + MySQL (PDO), though other options could be considered.
+The web site could be done on PHP7 + MySQL (PDO), though other options could be considered (Rails+Redis+Postgres?
+Python?).

 ## Invitation